Conditions of entry

 Artists can enter online.
 If artists are unable to enter online please contact email@example.com for further details.

 - The completed online entry form

-Following the selection process, all artists will be notified by 15 July 2013.
-Artists who have not heard by this date should contact The Derwent Art Prize at firstname.lastname@example.org / + 44 (0) 1372 462190 or check the website for further details.
+Following the selection process, all artists will be notified by 24th June 2016.
+Artists who have not heard by this date should contact Parker Harris, organisers of The Derwent Art Prize at firstname.lastname@example.org, call + 44 (0) 1372 462190 or check the website for further details.

 From the open submission applications the panel will select approximately 80 works for exhibition.
 The artists selected for the final exhibition will be contacted by Parker Harris with full delivery details for their work.

-The work selected for exhibition must be available from September to 31 December 2013.
+The work selected for exhibition must be available from 1st September 2016 – 31st January 2017.